auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

   - files/app
 ---

-# Add login to your JavaScript App
+# Add Login to Your JavaScript App

-Auth0 allows you to quickly add authentication to almost any application type.
-This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in a Single Page Application that uses plain JavaScript, using the [Auth0 SPA SDK](https://github.com/auth0/auth0-spa-js).
+Auth0 allows you to add authentication to almost any application type quickly.
+This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in a Single-Page Application (SPA) that uses plain JavaScript, using the [Auth0 SPA SDK](https://github.com/auth0/auth0-spa-js).

 To use this quickstart, you’ll need to: